-Kabui, J. This is an application by the applicant by Notice of Motion filed on 14th October 2002 for an order that Letters Administration be granted to Grace Panjuboe in respect of the estate of Felix Panjuboe (deceased).
+This is an application by the applicant by notice of motion filed on 14 October 2002 for an order that letters of administration be granted to Grace Panjuboe in respect of the estate of Felix Panjuboe (deceased).

-Felix Panjuboe died on 24th March 2001 in Kitano Hotel, Apia, in Western Samoa.
+Felix Panjuboe died on 24 March 2001 in Kitano Hotel, Apia, in Western Samoa.
 He was a Solomon Islander who was a visitor to Western Samoa at the time of his death.
-His wife, the applicant, and 11 children survive him.
-Felix Panjuboe died without having made a will under the Wills, Probate and Administration Act (Cap.
-33).
-This application is being brought under section 29 of the said Wills, Probate and Administration Act.
-This section states-
+His wife, the applicant, and eleven children survive him.
+Felix Panjuboe died without having made a will under the Wills, Probate and Administration Act (Cap 33).
+This application is being brought under s 29 of the said Act.
+This section states:

-- ..."(1) Where the deceased died wholly intestate, the persons having a beneficial interest in the estate shall be entitled to a grant of administration in the order of priority that may be prescribed for the purpose by rules. - (2) Notwithstanding the order of priority prescribed by rules made under subsection (1), where it appears to the Court, that by reason of any special circumstance or current customary usage, any estate ought to be administered by some person other those specified in the order of priority, the Court may grant administration to such person"...
+- '(1) Where the deceased died wholly intestate, the persons having a beneficial interest in the estate shall be entitled to a grant of administration in the order of priority that may be prescribed for the purpose by rules. - (2) Notwithstanding the order of priority prescribed by rules made under subsection (1), where it appears to the Court, that by reason of any special circumstance or current customary usage, any estate ought to be administered by some person other those specified in the order of priority, the Court may grant administration to such person ...'

-The rules referred to in the above section are the Grants of Probate and Administration (Order of Priority) Regulations, 1996.
-Counsel for Mungale the applicant for Letters of Administration in Civil Case No. 221 of 2002 did not bring to my attention section 29 above and these Regulations at the hearing of the application on 14th October 2002.
-I delivered my judgment on 17th October 2002 refusing the application on the ground that Judith Mungale had no standing to apply for Letters of Administration under the Wills, and Probate and Administration in the case of estates in intestacies.
-(See IN THE MATTER of an application by Judith Mungale, Civil Case No. 221 of 2002).
-I was of the view that the Public Trustee had exclusive jurisdiction to deal with all cases of intestacy under the Public Trustee Act.
-(Cap.
-31).
-That view is of course at variance with section 29 of the Wills, Probate and Administration Act and regulation 3 of the Grants of Probate and Administration (Order of Priority) Regulations cited above.
-Mr. Radclyffe brought to my attention the existence of section 29 above and urged me to grant this application despite my earlier view to the contrary.
-He referred me to a remark made by Daly, C.J. in Evo v.
-Supa and Returning Officer 1985/86 S. I.L.R.
-1 at 4 where His Lordship cited in His Lordship's judgment, a Practice Direction made by His Lordship on 4th June 1981.
-Paragraph 3 of that Practice Direction says "The High Court shall regard earlier decisions of itself as persuasive authority".
-This Practice Direction is clearly based on paragraph 4 (2) of Schedule 3 to the Constitution.
-The effect of this Practice Direction is, I think, that the High Court may be able to disagree with an earlier decision on the same point in a subsequent and appropriate case.
+The rules referred to in the above section are the Grants of Probate and

+Administration (Order of Priority) Regulations 1996.
+Counsel for Mungale, the applicant for letters of administration in Civil Case No 221 of 2002, did not bring to my attention s 29 above and these regulations at the hearing of the application on 14 October 2002.
+I delivered my judgment on 17 October 2002, refusing the application on the ground that Judith Mungale had no standing to apply for letters of administration under the Wills Probate and Administration Act in the case of estates in intestacies.
+See Re Mungale's application (17 October 2002, Civil Case No 221/2002, unreported).
+I was of the view that the Public Trustee had exclusive jurisdiction to deal with all cases of intestacy under the Public Trustee Act (Cap 31).
+That view is of course at variance with s 29 of the Wills, Probate and Administration Act and reg 3 of the Grants of Probate and Administration (Order of Priority) Regulations cited above.
+Mr Radclyffe brought to my attention the existence of s 29 above and urged me to grant this application despite my earlier view to the contrary.
+He referred me to a remark made by Daly CJ in Evo v Supa and Returning Officer [1985-86] SILR 1 at 4, where his Lordship cited, in his Lordship's judgment, a practice direction made by his Lordship on 4 June 1981.
+Paragraph 3 of that practice direction says: 'The High Court shall regard earlier decisions of itself as persuasive authority.'
+This practice direction is clearly based on para 4(2) of Sch 3 to the Constitution.
+The effect of this practice direction is, I think, that the High Court may be able to disagree with an earlier decision on the same point in a subsequent and appropriate case.
 Inversely, it means that previous decisions do not have a binding effect on the High Court.
-This Practice Direction is consistent with the words of Denning, J. in Minister of Pensions v.
-Higham [1948] 1 A.E.L.R.
-863. At page 864, His Lordship said,
+This practice direction is consistent with the words of Denning J in Minister of Pensions v Higham [1948] 1 All ER 863 at 864: